MasterIV/Exovoid/public/lore/empire.md

 **Internal Strife:**
 The lack of a central Emperor has led to political maneuvering and tension among the ruling factions.
 This power struggle creates an unstable environment, with different species vying for greater influence.
+Even though they appear unified to the outside, there is constant tension between the ruling races.

 **External Threats:**
 The Hegemony, a rival faction led by the feline Mordrex, poses a constant threat.